integrations-Polygon/zkevm-bridge-maticjs-demo/README.md

 8. **Check Root Token to Child Token Mapping.**

    - Provide a root token address to get its corresponding child token address on L2.
+   - This function does not work correctly, always returns 0x00 address

 9. **Check if withdrawn Child Token can exit on L1 zkEVM bridge contract.**